dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The response payload includes a CBOR map with the following fields, whose CBOR labels are defined in {{trl-registry-parameters}}.

-* 'diff': this field MUST include an empty CBOR array.
+* 'diff-set': this field MUST include an empty CBOR array.

-* 'cursor': this field MUST include the CBOR simple value Null.
+* 'cursor': this field MUST include the CBOR simple value "null" (0xf6).

-* 'more': this fields MUST include the CBOR simple value False.
+* 'more': this field MUST include the CBOR simple value "false" (0xf4).

 ### Cursor Not Specified in the Diff Query Request {#sec-cursor-pattern-response-to-no-cursor-request}